Rusutsu Resort Japan

 - Powderhounds.com has given Rusutsu Resort “best ski resort in Japan” honours as an overall ski resort, a ski area for powder hounds, off-piste skiing, tree skiing, lift infrastructure and powder.
 Wow that’s a lot of accolades!

 - The only rider Rusutsu doesn't cater well for is those looking for cliffs and white-knuckle steeps (as with most Japanese ski resorts).

 - No self-contained accommodation with a kitchen e.g. apartments

 - Quiet nightlife (as with most Japanese ski resorts)

-- Very family oriented with lots of kids’ activities, although they only offer private ski lessons in English and the child care staff don’t speak English.
+- Rusutsu is very family friendly although they only offer private ski lessons in English and the child care staff don’t speak English.

 - Rusutsu comes with all the bells and whistles you’d expect of a world class resort, and rather than providing what westerners might perceive as a traditional Japanese culture, it offers a modern Japanese cultural experience and some classic Japanese kitsch!